apache/royale-docs/component-sets/jewel/jewel-label.md

 ## Relevant Events

 The `Label` has _click_ event of type [org.apache.royale.events.Event](https://royale.apache.org/asdoc/index.html#!org.apache.royale.events/Event){:target='_blank'}.
-This event is dispatched when clicks over the control and triggers some action coded in a callback function.
-Notice that programatic changes will not trigger this event.
+This event is dispatched when the user clicks the control and triggers some action coded in a callback function.
+Programatic changes will not trigger this event.

 You can attach callback listeners to the _click_ event in __MXML__ as follows: